 Open to any student who may be interested in Athletic Training Education.
 This club is specifically designed to augment the theoretical material introduced in the classroom and apply this to the practical setting in the athletic training room and athletic playing fields.
-Athletics vides diverse, spirited, and unifying opportunities for the entire campus community, promoting a philosophy of balanced competition among all participants: athletes, coaches, and spectators.
+Athletics vides diverse, spirited, and unifying opportunities for the entire campus community, promoting a philosophy of balanced competition among participants: athletes, all coaches, and spectators.
 The University is a member of the NAIA and Sunrise Conference, as well as Division III of the National Collegiate Athletic Association.
-That division is composed of colleges and universities who place their highest priority on emphasizing and recognizing academic achievements.
+That division is composed of colleges and universities who place their highest priority on emphasizing university of maine at presque isle & catalogue 2010-2011 & North of Ordinary and recognizing academic achievements.
 As a member of the NCAA, UMPI does not offer athletic scholarships.
 The colors of the University are blue and gold; the mascot is the owl.
 The Owls compete in men's soccer, cross-country, golf, basketball, Nordic skiing, and baseball.
 Women's sports include soccer, cross-country, volleyball, basketball, Nordic skiing, and softball.